Komanawa-Solutions-Ltd/komanawa-lgdrive/README.rst

     1. This will open a qt window that will allow you to set the rclone mount options for the drive
     2. There are currently only two default options that can be set this way: "default" and "light", these are defined in the applet code.  you are also welcome to set your own options by modifying the google_mount_point/.config/.mount_options file
     3. The applet will keep track of these options and use them when mounting the drive
+    4. You can set the google client ID and secret for the applet to use --> see Google client ID and secret for more information.
 2. There is "Drive path support" which launches a qt window that lets you:
     1. Get the google object ID from your file.
     2. Open the file's folder in google drive (launches your browser)